sweattep/modern_quotes/README.md

 >One major contributor to procrastination is uncertainty: having a hazy sense of how long the task will take usually makes it seem larger and more involved than it turns out to be.

+>I procrastinate, but mostly because there's always too many things to do

 >the United San Francisco Freedom Movement.
 Led by Bill Bradley Jr., a Marine veteran and law student; and Tracy Sims, a Berkeley High graduate

 >execute bespoke, beautiful ideas